 Earlier this month, entrepreneurs Kevin Ullery and Stan Krozel went on “Shark Tank” to seek funding for their company Fun Time Express, a trackless train ride people pay to experience at family-friendly events.

 They went on the show seeking $125,000 in exchange for 20 percent equity in their company.
 After some back and forth, they managed to secure a deal with Kevin O’Leary and Lori Greiner for exactly what they asked for, but were required to use all profits to pay off their investment first.

 We recently had a chance to speak to both Kevin and Stan in an email interview.
 Here, we discuss coming back from failure and the pros and cons of partnering with a significant other on a business venture.

 Stan: “In 2003, we started an independent real estate firm, Royal Service Realty.
-It was very successful, resulting in multiple locations throughout the Chicago area.
+It was very successful, resulting in multiple locations throughout the Chicago area with a unique design including Vinyl floor graphics.
 When the market turned, the entire industry took a major hit.
 We were forced to close the doors to our very first office.
 It was an emotional time for us.”

 Kevin: “We had worked so hard and were suddenly faced with circumstances beyond our control.
 We did all we could to keep afloat, but the future was very uncertain.
 That first office had been a great source of pride for us.
 Watching Stan lock the door for the last time was really heartbreaking.”